-As for the mountains, I’m told by some well-placed elves that only 12% of the world’s population actually live there.
+As for the mountains, I’m told by some well-placed elves that only 12% of the world’s population actually lives there.

 So why do so many of us look to buy (and read my post recommending) climbing wheels?
-Perhaps it’s because many of the most famous cyclists going back to icons Eddy Merckx and Fausto Coppi to the modern-day heroes like Nairo Quintana and Chris Froome conquered the cycling world while climbing mountains.
+Perhaps it’s because many of the most famous cyclists going back to icons Eddy Merckx and Fausto Coppi to modern-day heroes like Pogacar, Vingegaard, and Evenepoel conquer the cycling world by climbing mountains.

 And why do we focus so much on wheelset weight when choosing between them?
-Perhaps because weight is one of the most quantifiable differences between wheels, even though for most riders, reducing our own body weight by 2.5kg or 5lbs would save us 5x the amount of time we would save cutting 300-400 grams replacing our stock wheels with a good set of climbing ones.
+Perhaps because weight is one of the most quantifiable differences between wheels.
+Yet for most riders, reducing our own body weight by 2.5kg or 5lbs would save us a whole lot more in both road time and pocket change than replacing our stock wheels with a good set of climbing ones.

-If you are a serious regular cyclist or what I call a road cycling enthusiast (see here for definition), you need to focus on aerodynamics and aero bike wheels, two things that are critical to cycling fast on the mostly flat earth we ride.
+If you are a serious regular cyclist or what I call a road cycling enthusiast, you need to focus on aerodynamics and aero wheels, two things that are critical to cycling fast on the mostly flat earth we ride.

 Weight only matters when you are accelerating and when you are going up steep hills and climbs beyond 7% or 8%.
 But, as explained above, the weight that matters most is your body weight and how much power you can crank out relative to your weight.
 Your bike and wheelset weight have little relative effect when accelerating and climbing until you are super fit, well trained, and looking for incremental gains.

-Unlike weight, your aerodynamics almost always matters except when you are drafting off of someone in front of you or slowly going up steep grades.
-And the faster you go, the more it matters.
-Aerodynamics even matters more than weight when you are accelerating, though the difference between the effects of the two is marginal in that situation.
+Unlike weight, your aerodynamics almost always matters except when you are drafting off someone in front of you or slowly going up steep grades.
+And the faster you go, the more aerodynamics matters.
+Aerodynamics matters even more than weight when you are accelerating, though the measured difference between the two is marginal.